UPPMAX/install-methods/libs/ATLAS/ATLAS-3.10.3-install-README.md

 ATLAS 3.10.3
 ============

-ATLAS (Automatically Tuned Linear Algebra Software) library with LAPACK and BLAS/CBLAS
+ATLAS (Automatically Tuned Linear Algebra Software) library with LAPACK and BLAS/CBLAS.
+Include full LAPACK library, and build with system gcc.

+This would be much easier with EasyBuild.

 <http://math-atlas.sourceforge.net/>